docker/docs/docker-store/publisher_faq.md

 Edit the same product and update with the newly tagged repos.

 ### On the Information page, organization details are required.
-Do we need to fill those in again for every product we publish, or will they be carried over?
-And if we change them for a later image publish, will they be updated for all images published by our organization?
+Do we need to fill those in again for every product we publish, or are they carried over?
+And if we change them for a later image publish, are they updated for all images published by our organization?

 Organization details need to be filled in only once.
-Updating organization info once will update this for all images published by your organization.
+Updating organization info once updates this for all images published by your organization.

 ### On the page for another vendor’s product on Docker store, I see the following chunks of data: How do these fields map to the following that are required in the publish process?